-The Dark Room is a place where writers take center stage and their work has a chance to grow.
-Held on the second Tuesday of every month, this ongoing event affords emerging and veteran playwrights the space and resources to develop new works.
-The Dark Room offers a venue to workshop plays, novels, poems, or any other written work in a supportive, yet critical environment.
+The Dark Room is a place where writers take center stage, and their work has a chance to grow.
+Held on the second Tuesday of every month, this ongoing event affords emerging and veteran writers the space and resources to develop new works.
+The Dark Room offers a venue to workshop plays, poems, screenplays, or other written work in a supportive yet critical environment.

 And don’t forget – FREE Beer!

 Suggested donation of $5 is welcomed at the door, but not required.

 CPT is proud to be a leader in providing platforms for new work and emerging artists.

 a platform for artists to share their work in the early stages of creation, presented in a festival-like environment that encourages artist-audience exchange

 CATAPULT | YEAR-ROUND, ONGOING